flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FirstFlight.rst

 * Before switching to offboard mode it is always a good practice to check if manual and position hold modes are working.
 * SBC connected to mobile phone WiFi hotspot may not give long range.
 Use powerful WiFi ground routers with high gain antennas for long range operations.
 You can also use radio telemetry modules for long range.
 * Always use external GPS-MAG module for stable yaw performance.
 Internal compass suffers a lot of interference.
 * FlytOS comes with automatic update functionality.
-We keep pushing lot of security and new feature updates.
+We keep pushing a lot of security and new feature updates.
 FlytOS will download and install updates when device is connected to internet.
-It is good practise to connect your drone to internet once a week at least.
+It is good practice to connect your drone to internet once a week at least.
 * Please follow rules and regulations laid down by your local authority.